fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 To protect unintentionally leaked or brute-forced tokens, starting with Fleet v4.22.0, the server will reject any token older than one hour since it was issued.

-As a consequence, Fleet Desktop will try to issue a new token if the current token is:
+As a consequence, Fleet Desktop will issue a new token if the current token is:

 - Rejected by the server.
 - Older than one hour.